ejaku/grgen/engine-net-2/out/README.txt

   - GrShell does not handle tabs correctly.
   - The BaseGraph.Validate function is buggy.
-  - The Mono compiler seems to hang on rules with very large patterns (~1000 graph elements).
+  - The Mono runtime crashes on rules with very large patterns (~1000 graph elements).